Millennials & Disability Insurance: Highlighting the Need During Disability Insurance Awareness Month

 Millennials and Disability Insurance

-That is to say: a disability can happen to anyone.
-May is National Disability Insurance Awareness Month, meant to help educate the population on the prevalence of disabilities, and how insurance can protect them in the event of the unthinkable.
+That is to say: a disability can happen to anyonedisability can happen to anyone.
+May is National Disability Insurance Awareness Month and it’s intended to help educate the population on the prevalence of disabilities, and how insurance can protect them in the event of the disabling injury or illness.
 For young people, it’s difficult to imagine that they could be affected by disability, but life is unpredictable, and a tragic accident or illness could instantly make it impossible for an able-bodied person to perform their job duties.

 Why Many Don’t Have Disability Insurance

-Another reason why the young work force doesn’t purchase disability insurance is increasing financial hardships that they already face.
-According to the Council for Disability Awareness, 35% of millennials find it difficult to meet expenses every month, or are living paycheck to paycheck.
+Another reason why the young workforce doesn’t purchase disability insurance is increasing financial hardships that they already face increasing financial hardships that they already face.
+According to the Council for Disability Awareness, 35% of millennials find it difficult to meet expenses every month or are living paycheck to paycheck.
 Additionally, 80% have less than $5,000 in emergency savings, an amount that would only cover two months in expenses if an accident left them unable to perform job duties.
 With their finances so stretched, it’s difficult for millennials to consider contributing more of their income to another insurance policy.
 However, what young adults should consider is that affordable disability insurance is available, and signing up for a policy can prevent a world of headaches should a disability occur.

 Why Millennials Should Consider Disability Insurance

 35-year-olds face a 50 percent chance of suffering a disability for a period of 90 days or longer before the age of 65 , and a typical millennial would lose a significant amount of income if they solely relied on Social Security Disability Insurance.